 Reserve Account.
-The reserve account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to \$3,768,204.
-The reserve account may be replenished on each distribution date, by deposit into it of the amount, if any, necessary to reinstate the balance of the reserve account to the Specified Reserve Account Balance from the amount of Available Funds remaining after payment for that distribution date of (a) through (k) under "-Distributions-Distributions from the Collection Account" in this prospectus supplement.
+The reserve account will be created with an initial deposit by the trust on the closing date of cash or eligible investments in an amount equal to \$8,250,167.
+The reserve account may be replenished on each distribution date, by deposit into it of the amount, if any, necessary to reinstate the balance of the reserve account to the Specified Reserve Account Balance from the amount of Available Funds remaining after payment for that distribution date under clauses (a) through (i) under "-Distributions-Distributions from the Collection Account" above.

-If the market value of securities and cash in the reserve account on any distribution date is sufficient to pay the remaining principal amount of and interest accrued on the notes and any carryover servicing fee, these assets will be so applied on that distribution date.
+If the market value of securities and cash in the reserve account together with amounts on deposit in any supplemental interest account on any distribution date is sufficient to pay the remaining principal balance of and interest accrued on the notes and any carryover servicing fee, these assets will be so applied on that distribution date.